minhhoccode111/realworld-react/README.md

 - React Router
 - Shadcn UI
 - TailwindCSS
+- `clientLoader` of `react-router` integrate with `react-query`
+- `prefetch` of `react-query`
 - How to handle react-query data invalidation for tiny actions like follow/unfollow an author or favorite/unfavorite an article?
-  - Should we invalidate every query that get article data like feed/global/by-tag/single?
+  - Should we invalidate every query that get articles data like feed/global/by-tag/author/favorited/single?
 - Regex `/^[a-zA-Z0-9_ -]+$/` only works for ASCII characters, not Vietnamese (Unicode)
-- `clientLoader` of `react-router` integrate with `react-query`
 - Input fields `autocomplete`

 ### Query Invalidation & Cache Updates